Shakshi3104/ANATAforDREAM/README.md

 - [Neumorphic](https://github.com/costachung/neumorphic)

 # ToDo
-- [ ] implement view of original A・RA・SHI listening
+- [x] implement view of original A・RA・SHI listening
 - [ ] implement view of ARASHI's dream listening
+- [ ] implement view of someone's dream listening
+- [ ] implement playing some movie for A・NA・TA for DREAM